-My response to this question always offers validation for how painful it is to feel rejected and unwanted.
+As a therapist or a parent, my response to this question always validates how painful it is to feel rejected and unwanted.

 But over time, I’ve also discovered a rather unconventional approach that I’ve incorporated into these situations.
 It involves a discussion of cake.
 Yes, cake.